pthu/sahd/source/words/p-r-q.md

 it did not understand on the basis of the similar passages cited, and there do seem to be a number of places (see below) where  <span dir="rtl">פרק</span> means something other than ‘save’.
-The other emendation is more attractive, but it is by no means certain (even unlikely) that Tg. and Vg were based on a different <i>Vorlage</i> from MT (compare modern translations which render similarly without departing from MT [EÜ, NRSV; cf. Seybold]).
+The other emendation is more attractive, but it is by no means certain (even unlikely) that Tg and Vg were based on a different <i>Vorlage</i> from MT; compare modern translations which render similarly without departing from MT (EÜ, NRSV).
+With reference to Ps 136:24, Seybold (1996:45-46) translates as ‘reiẞe’ (‘tear away’).
 MT should probably be retained, with the participle being understood in the sense ‘rend’, either adjectivally (cf. KJV, RSV) or as a nominalised subject of  <span dir="rtl">יטרף</span> (but the latter involves a less likely stichometry).